 Educational Services At A Glance

-Educational Services is an award-winning, family-owned educational institution that provides instruction for a range of standardized tests for students in elementary school all the way through students applying to graduate prorgams.
+Educational Services is an award-winning, family-owned educational institution that provides instruction for a range of standardized tests for students in elementary school all the way through students applying to graduate programs.
 ES also tutors students for academics and study skills.
-For over 45 years, ES has documented impressive results working with tens of thousands of students in a one-to-one style.
-We tailor instruction to meet the individual needs of each student which results in dramatically increased scores.
-Better testing results provide more college opportunities and enhanced possibilities for more financial aid.
-At ES, we also aim to educate our families so that everyone feels comfortable and confident with each step of the college process.
-Educational Services has three primary Philadelphia-area offices that are open every day from 9am to 9pm for tutoring.
+For over 50 years, ES has documented impressive results working with tens of thousands of students in a one-to-one style.
+We tailor instruction to meet the individual needs of each student which results in dramatically increased performance.
+Better performance provides more college opportunities and enhanced possibilities for more financial aid.
+At ES, we also aim to educate our families so that everyone feels comfortable and confident with each step of the testing process.
+Educational Services is open every day from 9am to 9pm for tutoring.

 The Story of ES

-Unable to explain this mystery and determined to get to the bottom of the situation, Avery enrolled to take the SAT again at age 22 (and began the tradition for all instructors to sit in the test center for all SATs and ACTs).
-Armed with a fresh perspective and a lack of pressure (since the scores didn’t matter), some truths started to make themselves self-evident: First, the test clearly had very little to do with what he was teaching in the academic classroom.
+Unable to explain this mystery and determined to get to the bottom of the situation, Avery enrolled to take the SAT again at age 22 (and began the tradition for all instructors to routinely sit in the test centers alongside students for SATs and ACTs).
+Armed with a fresh perspective and a lack of pressure (since his scores no longer mattered), some truths started to make themselves self-evident: First, the test clearly had very little to do with what he was teaching in the academic classroom.
 Second, there seemed to be too little time to be thorough unless one used shortcuts that subjected one to carelessness.
 Third, there were the same patterns repeated over and over again.
 This test was beatable!

-In 1969 Avery began tutoring his Agnes Irwin students one-on-one (after school) for the SAT.
+In 1969 Avery began tutoring his Agnes Irwin students one-to-one after school for the SAT.
 The results were amazing.
 With a year's worth of documented results, Avery approached headmistress Anne Lenox and suggested that Agnes Irwin start an SAT Preparation Program.
 Anne reviewed the results and suggested that Avery start his own licensed private school to benefit area-students, not just those from Agnes Irwin.
-ES was founded, and Anne left Irwin to work for ES the next year.
+ES was founded, and Anne left Agnes Irwin to work for ES the next year.
 The rest is history.